 \section{Adiabatic splitting dynamics}

-We have shown that ground states of a trapped BEC with two-dimensional spin-orbit coupling and miscible interactions are phase-separated.
-As an important application, we study adiabatic dynamics of the phase separation.
-As pointed out by previous works, a linear coupling between two component favors miscibility regardless of interactions~\cite{Gautam,Merhasin}.
+We showed the ground states of a trapped BEC with two-dimensional spin-orbit coupling and miscible interactions are phase-separated.
+As an important application, we study the adiabatic dynamics of the phase separation.
+As pointed out by previous works, a linear coupling between the two components favors miscibility regardless of interactions~\cite{Gautam,Merhasin}.
 Therefore, a miscible-to-immiscible transition may occur by decreasing the coupling.
 The adiabatic dynamics is stimulated by slowly switching off the linear coupling.
 Theoretically, the process is described by the time-dependent GP equation,

 Here, $\Omega(t)\sigma_x $ represents the linear coupling between the two components, and can be experimentally achieved by using a radio-frequency coupling~\cite{Nicklas}.
 The time-dependent Rabi frequency is